nguyenthekhoig7/chat-agent-langchain/README.md

 ## Installation
 ### Prerequisites
 Make sure you subscribed to OpenAI API and have your API key.
-Create a file named 'api_key.py' file with `OPENAI_API_KEY` variable:
+Create a file named 'api_key.py' file in this directory, with `OPENAI_API_KEY` variable:
 ```python filename="api_key.py"
 OPENAI_API_KEY = 'your-api-key
 ```